Business Email Confidentiality and Trust

 You should assume that every email sent to you is for your eyes only.
 That is unless the sender specifically states otherwise.
 “Feel free to share this with those you think will benefit.”

-Not a problem if I was made aware that I would be put in this situation.
+It would not be a problem if I were made aware that I would be put in this situation.
 If I find myself in this situation after the fact, at that point, trust has been breached.
 I then will professionally remove myself from the relationship.

 Not because I said anything I regret.
 Because I don’t remain in relationships where trust becomes a concern.

-I am always super cautious to choose my words carefully, be unemotional and the epitome of professionalism.
-I stand behind every email that I’ve ever sent because of this approach.
+I am always super cautious to choose my words carefully, be unemotional, and be the epitome of professionalism.
+I stand behind every email I’ve ever sent because of this approach.

-Nor am I kidding myself to not know that emails do get forwarded without my knowledge.
+Nor am I kidding myself not to know that emails do get forwarded without my knowledge.
 And I may never know about it.
-But when I do find out they’ve been forwarded for the wrong reasons?
+But when I find out they’ve been forwarded for the wrong reasons?

 Trust is Forfeited

-If a client asks me questions, I respond in a professional and informative manner.
-I do so confidentiality based on the facts at hand and my 25 years of experience.
-In business relationships this level of candor is important.
+If a client asks me questions, I respond professionally and in detail.
+Based on the facts I am aware of and my decades of experience, I do so with assumed confidentiality.
+In business relationships, this level of candor and trust is essential.

 I have to know I can speak honestly and impartially so that they have the information they need to experience success.
-This is the only way they can have the information necessary to make the most appropriate decision for their business.
+This is the only way to have the information necessary to make the most appropriate decision for their business.

 Some of you reading this may have experienced similar situations with co-workers.
 Co-workers who forwarded emails not for legitimate business reasons but to be snarky or gossip.

 What do they hope to gain by forwarding emails to uninvolved 3rd parties without your knowledge or permission?
-Many times these actions speak more about them than you.
+These actions often speak more about them than what your email contained.

-When forwarding business emails for understandable reasons a simple “Do you mind if I forward your email to…. for their comment?”
-I may or may not mind — but that really should be my choice, right?
+When forwarding business emails for understandable reasons, a simple “Do you mind if I forward your email to…. for their comment?”
+I may or may not mind, but that should be my choice, right?

 Time and Place for Forwarding

-Business mails are forwarded all the time.
+Business emails are forwarded all the time.
 Some for good reasons — other times for all the wrong reasons.

-If you provide information that needs to be known by others in an organization, there are times where it is easier to forward so the info is verbatim.
-For example, quotes or details about how to do business together that require others approval or involvement.
+If you provide information that needs to be known by others in an organization, there are times when it is easier to forward so the info is verbatim.
+For example, quotes or details about how to do business together require others’ approval or involvement.

 The reason for your forwarding is key.
 You can avoid any loss of trust or concern by not being lazy and just forwarding.
 Instead, take the information provided and then extrapolate it and pass it on — in your own words.

-Avoid pitting two strangers against each other simply because you are too lazy or too weak to pose your own questions and concerns directly to those involved.
-Always be upfront about how you will use your partners or potential partners email communications.
+Avoid pitting two strangers against each other simply because you are too lazy or weak to pose your questions and concerns directly to those involved.
+Always be upfront about how you will use your or potential partners’ email communications.
 That’s how you instill trust.